ztpaul/pyacs/README.md

 **IMPORTANT** ensure the **Device.ManagementServer.URL=http://10.0.11.184:7547/acs|xsd:string** matches this server including the /acs.

-After changing values in the femtocells.ini the femto cell can be either rebooted or wait until the femto cell is informing us again (see periodic inform / tr069).
+After changing values in the tr098.ini the CPE cell can be either rebooted or wait until the CPE is informing us again (see periodic inform / tr069).

 ## Running